 - Talk to us!
 We love to hear about what your child gets up to at home.
 Finding out about what is going on in their life helps us to plan activities based around your child’s individual needs and interests.

-Children can attend Pre-school from their 2nd birthday.
+Please see below for our admission policy.
+Children can attend Nursery from their 2nd birthday.
 We currently charge £15 per session.
 Some funding for 2 year olds is available.
 Please ask for more information or follow the link for more detail - click here